biomed

 Conflict Minerals and the Hidden Cost of e-Devices

-Submitted by Matt on Tue, 10/06/2009 - 22:58Our e-devices contain all sorts of exotic materials, many of which, like tungsten, tantalum, and tin, are refined from ores that originate in central Africa.
+Submitted by Matt on Fri, 05/22/2015 - 08:23Our e-devices contain all sorts of exotic materials, many of which, like tungsten, tantalum, and tin, are refined from ores that originate in Central Africa.
 Called "conflict minerals", they fund warfare in the Congo and neighboring countries.
+More people are said have been killed here than any conflict since World War Two.
+Progress is being made, but legal setbacks and weak laws are slowing efforts.
+The latest critiicisms focus on proposed EU regulations.

 The Push for Sustainable Biomedical Devices